IceDefcon/IceNET.AntennaMatrix/README.md

 # IceNet.AntennaImpedanceMatrix

-Modified Source code allow to generate Coupling Impedance Matrix of an Antenna
+Modified Source code allow to generate Coupling Impedance Matrix of the custom shape Antenna !!!

 Valid Matrix is used to approximate complex IQ samples in Electromagnetic Computation Process